timmcginley/Agile/Concepts/MorphogeneticPrototyping/README.md

 <https://www.researchgate.net/publication/308466538_Carving_Morphogenetic_Prototypes_with_a_Katana>

 ## Morphogenetic Protoyping Lab
 In 2016 I co-founded the [Morphogenetic Protootyping Lab](https://www.youtube.com/watch?v=Jn2irE3RV3EZ) with colleagues at UNISA in Australia.
-Whilst in Denamrk I have been working on how these ideas fit into contemporary design and engineering systems.
+Whilst in Denmark I have been working on how these ideas fit into contemporary design and engineering systems.
 This Agile Prototyping Course is the result of these experiments.

-## DesignGenes
-This course identifies the genes of building design and categorises them in one of 8 [Gene Systems] :
-* Project
-* Location
-* Exterior
-* Function / Space
-* interior
-* Material
-* Build
+In future iterations we will change the name of the course to Morphogenetic Prototyping.

 ## Glossary of terms